 Libby B Bushell is an author and wildlife guide, specializing in the Coastal Alaskan Brown Bear and the Emperor Penguin of Antarctica.
-Between seasons, she writes about nature and people: same, same.
+Between guiding seasons, she writes about nature and people: same, same.

 Libby is the founder of HoWL, a wilderness expedition camp for kids based out of Homer, Alaska.
 She serves on HoWL’s board of directors.